bruce-hill/tomo/examples/random/README.md

 - `count`: The number of random bytes to return.

 **Returns:**
-An array of length `count` random bytes with uniform random distribution (0-255).
+A list of length `count` random bytes with uniform random distribution (0-255).

 **Example:**
 ```tomo